 Media enquiries: 0781 2214 222

-Michelle McHale is mum to 2 girls age 9 and 6 years and is the founding director of APUK, writer and speaker.
+Michelle McHale is mum to 2 girls age 10 and 8 years and is the founding director of APUK, writer and public speaker.
 An experienced support group leader herself, Michelle trained with Attachment Parenting International and now manages the thriving APUK community nationwide.

 People certainly do see it as extreme but you can take what you want from it,” says Mattesini.
 “For example I disagree that it’s something you can only do as a stay-at-home mum.
 Out of our core group of 20, 11 of the mothers work in some form either part time or self-employed or in an office.
 Among them are a nutritionist, a web designer, a herbalist, a maths teacher and an admin clerk.